TirkalaSrujana/Rock-Paper-Scissor-game/README.md

 Similar logic applies for elif user_action== "paper" and else: (user chose paper or scissor) with checks for computer's choices and corresponding win/lose messages.

 Overall, this code provides a simple and interactive way to play Rock-Paper-Scissors against the computer in Python

+# Acknowledgment:
+This section of code utilizes techniques learned during the Workshop organized by the Learning Links Foundation.